Investigation Committee Determinations and Recommendations

 1. Accept a reprimand; and

-The Investigation Committee determined the Candidate contravened Rule 103 of the CPABC Code of Professional Conduct (False or misleading applications).
+The Investigation Committee determined the Member contravened Rule 201.1 of the CPABC Code of Professional Conduct.

 The Investigation Committee determined the Member contravened the CPABC Code of Professional Conduct as follows: